 Half the fun of hosting a murder mystery is about the theme - you get to step into a different world for the evening.
 There are hundreds of games available with every imaginable theme so you can choose whatever takes your fancy.
 Want the Cluedo experience?
 Pick a game set at a manor.
-Just got back from Egypt?
-Host an Egyptian themed party.
-Love golf?
+Fancy something far out?
+Host a 1970s disco themed party.
+Love a bit of the Bard?
 There’s a murder mystery for that too.

 For your first time, we recommend that you choose a boxed game - it’s just easier.
 However, it’s not a problem if the game you want is only available as a download.
 Just give yourself a bit of extra time to print the files.

 If you’re overwhelmed by the choice or you don’t know what to pick, you can narrow it down by number of players or use this handy guide to choose the best one for you.
 And if you're still not sure, contact us - we're here to help!

 After you’ve chosen your game, decide when you’re going to host it.
 It might be your birthday or Christmas or New Year (the top three occasions when people have a murder mystery evening).
 Or you might just want an excuse to get together with your friends.
 You can play a murder mystery at any time of year - lots of people even take one on holiday!

 Allow yourself as much time as possible between getting the game and hosting the party.
 A month or more is brilliant; two to three weeks is comfortable; three days is likely to cause you some panic!